Scythe-Anticheat/Scythe-Anticheat/README.md

 To receive anti-cheat alerts use this command: ```/function notify```

-If your world contains NPC's, make sure to edit the cbe.mcfunction file and add a # to the ```/function setting/npc``` or they will be insta-killed
+If your world contains NPC's, make sure to use the ```/function setting/npc``` command or they will be insta-killed

 # List of hacks detected by Scythe AntiCheat